Coloring pictures featuring police: Your friend and helper when you’re in need

 5

-Police Help In Parades Too
+Police Help in Parades Too

 When there’s a parade, marathon, or festival, police often help by guiding crowds and traffic so families can enjoy the event safely.
 PBS